 “‘Recommended’ by The Legal 500 United States 2016, Dispute Resolution – white collar criminal defense”

-- Representing one of the world’s largest banks in investigations by multiple enforcement authorities into an alleged scheme to manipulate the setting of the LIBOR, EURIBOR and other currency reference rates.
+- Representing one of the world’s largest banks in investigations by multiple enforcement authorities into an alleged scheme to manipulate the setting of LIBOR, EURIBOR and other fixed-income reference rates.

-- Acting on behalf of a US-based private equity fund in relation to governmental investigations and commercial disputes involving a portfolio company in Europe.
+- Acting on behalf of a US-based private equity fund in relation to a governmental investigation and commercial dispute in Europe.

 - Acting on behalf of multiple Swiss banks in the Department of Justice’s investigation into cross-border banking practices, including representing eight banks in the DOJ’s Swiss Banks Program.

 - JD, Columbia Law School 2004, Kent Scholar, a managing editor of the Columbia Law Review.

 - Admitted to practice in the State of New York.